Cyrus748/TASK-1-CodeClause/README.md

     	{
     		page: "home",
     		description:
-    			"I am a backend developer with expertise in Node.js.
+    			"I am a fullstack web developer with expertise in Frontend.
 I have experience in building scalable, secure and reliable web applications using various frameworks and technologies.",
-    		keywords: ["Tharindu", "Tharindu N", "Tharindu Nayanajith"],
+    		keywords: ["Aditya", "Aditya N", "Aditya Negi"],
     	},
     ];
     ```